MicrosoftDocs/cpp-docs.tr-tr/docs/parallel/concrt/comparing-synchronization-data-structures-to-the-windows-api.md

 ### <a name="comments"></a>Açıklamalar

-Bu örnek, örnek aşağıdaki çıktıyı üretir:
+Bu örnek aşağıdaki örnek çıktıyı üretir:

 ```Output
 Cooperative event: